pdf-association/arlington-pdf-model/README.md

 - `string-byte`
 - `string-text`

 A single key in a dictionary can often be of different types.
 A common example is when a key is either a dictionary or an array of dictionaries.
 In this case "**Type**" would be defined as `array;dictionary`.
-Types are always stored in alphabetical order in the 2nd column using SEMI-COLON (`;`) separators.
+Types are always stored in alphabetical order in the 2nd field using SEMI-COLON (`;`) separators.

 These Linux commands lists all combinations of the Arlington types used in PDF: